 The Redentore Feast is one of the major annual celebrations in Venice, and one with a massive local participation.
 It takes place on the third Sunday of July, and on the evening before there is a huge display of fireworks just before midnight.
 It usually last around 45 minutes.
 I went there with a bunch […]

+There has been a larger than usual mammal on the loose in the lagoon this summer.
 The life size elephant stands on a shallow island near the Certosa island, just east of Venice, on the canal that leads to the airport.
 Most boats pass at a distance, but we can paddle right up under its […]